Big Boy Restaurants: Big Boy Restaurant Group

 In 2018, Big Boy was sold to a group of Michigan investors and renamed Big Boy Restaurant Group, with David Crawford as chairman, CEO, and co-owner of the new company.
 In January 2020, Tamer Afr replaced Crawford as chairman, CEO, and co-owner.

-In 2018, Big Boy was sold to a group of Michigan investors and renamed Big Boy Restaurant Group.
 The company moved its headquarters from Warren to nearby Southfield in 2020.

 In August 2020, a partnership was announced with Terrible Herbst to expand into Southern Nevada.
 On November 8, 2020, the first Big Boy restaurant opened in Indian Springs, Nevada.
 A second Big Boy opened in May 2022 in the Centennial Hills neighborhood of Las Vegas; called Big Boy Tavern, it includes a bar and small casino area.
 In June 2021, it was reported that a Big Boy restaurant will open on July 14, 2021, in Germantown, Wisconsin, a Milwaukee suburb.
 The franchisees will also operate two Big Boy food trucks and plan to open additional Big Boy restaurants in southeastern Wisconsin over a three-year period.
 The grand opening was pushed back to July 21 due to equipment shipping delays.

 Big Boy Restaurants International tried a new fast casual concept known as Big Boy's Burgers and Shakes.
 The restaurant opened in 2016 in Mayfield Heights, Ohio, operated in strip mall instead of a larger traditional stand-alone building.
 The restaurant was closed by January 2020.

 In November 2020, the Big Boy restaurant in Sandusky, Michigan, was stripped of its franchise when it refused to comply with Michigan's COVID-19 restrictions.
-It now operates as Sandusky Family Diner.
+Since then, it operates as Sandusky Family Diner.

 In June 2023, Big Boy began to open restaurants with no table service and a fast-food menu and, harkening to their origin, called them Bob's Big Boy.
 The first two locations announced are in Michigan in the Detroit suburb of Farmington and Lansing.

-On February 14th, 2025, the owners of Frisch’s Big Boy, known as “New Frisch’s” sued Big Boy Restaurant Group for allegedly negotiating with NNN REIT to reopen formerly closed locations as “Big Boy”, which violates the agreement settled with the parent organization in 2001.
-In March, Big Boy Restaurant Group started opening new restaurants in the evicted units, branded as "Dolly's Burgers and Shakes."
+On February 14th, 2025, the owners of Frisch's Big Boy, known as New Frisch's, sued Big Boy Restaurant Group for allegedly negotiating with NNN Reit to reopen formerly closed locations as Big Boys, which would violate the agreement settled with the parent organization in 2001.
+In March, Big Boy Restaurant Group started opening new restaurants in the evicted units, branded as Dolly's Burgers and Shakes, before swiftly closing them in October of the same year due to the lawsuit not going in their favor, as well as numerous food safety violations and poor performance.

-Big Boy began experimenting with a fast food model by opening Bob's Big Boy.
-One was located in Farmington, Michigan that opened in 2023, which has since closed, another opened in 2025 in Lansing, Michigan.